sohviluukkonen/gbmt-splits/README.md

 This package is based on the work of Giovanni Tricarico presented in [Construction of balanced, chemically dissimilar training, validation and test sets for machine learning on molecular datasets](https://chemrxiv.org/engage/chemrxiv/article-details/6253d85d88636ca19c0de92d).

+Three splits are available: random-, dissimilarity- (clustering based on Tanimoto similarity of fingerprints) and scaffold-based (clustering based on Murcko scaffolds).

 # Installation

 ```